m-santh/AccelerationExplorer/README.md

 ![Alt text](http://www.kircherelectronics.com/resources/images/accelerationExplorer/acceleration_explorer_home.png "Android Acceleration Explorer Screenshot")

+# Backed by FSensor

+The lastest release of Acceleration explorer is now backed by [FSensor](https://github.com/KalebKE/FSensor/blob/master/README.md).
+FSensor (FusionSensor) is an Android library that (hopefully) removes some/most of the complexity of using Androids orientation sensors (Acceleration, Magnetic and Gyroscope).
+You can now just link FSensor to your project and get coding.
+No more having to wade through dense code to pick the parts you need.

 # Introduction

 Acceleration Explorer is an open source Android application with two different purposes.